TerraCodec: Compressing Optical Earth Observation Data: Related work

-Beyond images, learned video compression targets temporal redundancy across frames~\citep{agustsson2020scale,li2023neural,li2024neural}.
+Beyond images, learned video compression targets temporal redundancy across frames~\cite{agustsson2020scale,li2023neural,li2024neural}.
 While classical approaches rely on motion estimation and compensation, transformer-based models remove such priors and model temporal dependencies directly in latent space.
-The Video Compression Transformer (VCT)~\citep{Mentzer2022VCT} follows this design, encoding frames independently and using a temporal transformer to predict latents from past context, making it better suited to settings with limited or irregular motion.
+The Video Compression Transformer~\cite{Mentzer2022VCT} follows this design, encoding frames independently and using a temporal transformer to predict latents from past context, making it better suited to settings with limited or irregular motion.
+A complementary line of research investigates Implicit Neural Representations (INR), which fit a small network to each image or video and store the signal in its weights, achieving strong rate–distortion performance but requiring per-sample optimization~\cite{kim2024c3,gao2025pnvc,zhang2024hyperspectralnerf,li2024implicitrs}.

-\textbf{Earth Observation data.} Most neural compression targets natural imagery, whereas EO includes multispectral bands, higher bit depth, and long temporal horizons.
-Compression must preserve spectral and structural cues relevant for downstream analysis~\citep{gomes2025geospatial}, aligning with the broader paradigm of task-oriented compression~\citep{torfason2018towards,singh2020compressible}.
-Operational EO pipelines typically rely on the JPEG2000 and CCSDS standards~\citep{yeh2005ccsds,CCSDS123,CCSDS122} for their robustness and low complexity.
-Learned models have been explored for optical and SAR~\citep{maharjan2023sar,di2022sar} images, with a focus on reducing on-board complexity~\citep{alves2021reduced} and spectral grouping~\citep{mijares2023hyperspectral}.
-Other works exploit spatial–spectral encoders and mixed hyperpriors to capture redundancy~\citep{kong2021end2end,kong2021spectralspatial,cao2022spectralspatial,xiang2023attention,fu2023priors,gao2023residual}.
-Despite recent progress, learned EO compression remains fragmented, with most works targeting single images and providing little to no temporal modeling.
+\textbf{Earth observation data.} Most neural compression targets natural imagery, whereas EO includes multispectral bands, higher bit depth, and long temporal horizons.
+Compression must preserve spectral and structural cues relevant for downstream analysis~\cite{gomes2025geospatial}, aligning with the broader paradigm of task-oriented compression~\cite{torfason2018towards,singh2020compressible}.
+Operational EO pipelines typically rely on the JPEG2000 and CCSDS standards~\cite{yeh2005ccsds,CCSDS123,CCSDS122} for their robustness and low complexity.
+Learned models have been explored for optical and SAR images~\cite{maharjan2023sar,di2022sar}, with a focus on reducing on-board complexity~\cite{alves2021reduced} and spectral grouping~\cite{mijares2023hyperspectral}.
+Other works exploit spatial–spectral encoders and mixed hyperpriors to capture redundancy~\cite{kong2021end2end,xiang2023attention,fu2023priors,gao2023residual}.
+Recent generative approaches focus on low-bitrate RGB imagery using diffusion models~\cite{ye2025magc,zhang2024cosmic}, and INR–based methods have been explored for multispectral data~\cite{cho2024neural}.

+Despite this progress, EO compression research has predominantly focused on single-image settings and mostly relies on RGB or small-scale datasets, with limited exploration of temporal modeling.
 To our knowledge, no pretrained models are publicly available for the widely used Sentinel–2 imagery.
-In contrast, TerraCodec offers efficient multispectral image codecs, a temporal transformer to capture long-range dependencies, and single-checkpoint, flexible-rate compression.
+TerraCodec aims to fill these gaps and offers multispectral neural codecs, a temporal transformer model to capture long-range dependencies, and single-checkpoint, flexible-rate compression.